-From V Fest in the heart of Essex to Secret Garden Party in the heart of the countryside; Justin Bieber to PJ Harvey, glitter and fancy dress to mud baths, there is no reason why you should miss out on soaking up the culture at British festivals.
-We Brits are great at throwing the annual wilderness festival bash, open water spas and all.
-Imagine the sun is just about shining through the clouds of doom, slightly watered down beer in hand, your favourite music in abundance, glitter-streaked across your face and your best friends on your arm; festivals are a cocooned happy place.
+From V Fest in the heart of Essex to Secret Garden Party in the countryside; Justin Bieber to PJ Harvey, glitter and fancy dress to mud baths, there is no reason why you should miss out on soaking up the culture at British festivals.
+We Brits are great at throwing the annual Wilderness Festival bash, open water spas and all.
+Imagine the sun is just about shining through the clouds of doom, slightly watered down beer in hand, your favourite music in abundance, glitter-streaked across your face and your best friends on your arm; festivals are a cocooned happy place!
 And hooray, there is now no need to fear spending a weekend in a cramped tent, glamping is here!
 Or there is always the option of a day ticket.

 Feeling desperate to don your wellies and pack your UV paint yet?
 Check out our brief guide to some of the biggest and best music festivals in Britain this summer.

 Words: Mabel Mann

 Price: €39 PER DAY; €129 4 DAY WEEKEND TICKET

 2017 headliners: Agents of Time, Alex Niggemann, Amelie Lens

 Labrinth Open, located on the beautiful lands of Croatia, this festival not only boasts dramatic mountainous landscapes and dreamy deep-blue seas but is also organised by Labrinth Productions who have hosted successful club nights all over the world.
 We’re sure it will prove to be one of the most sought-after events for festival-goers.
 As well as having accommodation available by the beach and activities including boat parties and watching the sunset over the Cetina River, Labyrinth Open’s line-up will see acts such as Amelie Lens, Dub Fire and many others take the stage this July.

 WIRELESS, FINSBURY PARK, LONDON